supertestnet/tapleaf-circuits/README.md

 # Execution

 Now the protocol is ready: Paul and Vicky fund the funding address, 1000 sats from Vicky to pay Paul for the computation, and 10000 sats from Paul in case he does not perform the computation correctly.
 Next, Paul reveals his preimages to Vicky.
 If he does not, she puts his money into the bit commitment address to *force* him to, or she will get 10000 sats from him if he *still* doesn't.
 Assuming Paul reveals the preimages, Vicky checks that the corresponding bits, when passed as input to the bristol circuit, produce a valid path that results in the expected value.
 If they do, great!
 After 10 blocks, Paul can take back his 10000 sats *and* Vicky's 1000 sat payment.
 But if Paul's input bits do not produce a valid result, Vicky can use either the anti-contradiction address or the challenge address to take Paul's 10000 sats.

+TW Note: The anti-contradiction address allows Vicky to take Paul's sats if he evaluated a gate incorrectly?

 # Conclusion